 Brandon is pursuing an MLIS degree at San Jose State University through the Bridging Knowledge program, which aims to support Indigenous scholars into the field of librarianship.
 He is currently a coordinator for the Mapping Native Intellectual Networks of the Northeast project at the Amherst College Library.
 Brandon is passionate about cultural revitalization, building community, and finding ways to increase awareness of Indigenous perspectives and histories.

 Brandon is interested in library services related to serving and benefiting Indigenous communities.
 He believes there are valuable and impactful resources that libraries, and access to literature, can have to offer communities.
 Additionally, he feels it is critical for Indigenous youth to see themselves represented in books and stories.

 Brandon is a member of the Tsimshian Nation, and the Ketchikan Indian Community in Southeast Alaska.

-Megan is in her final year at San Jose State University.
+When Megan started this project, she was in her final year at San Jose State University.
 She is working at her local library, as well as gaining experience in Youth Services through an internship at a separate library.
 She lives in Davis, California, with her partner and their three kids.
 She loves learning, and being outside enjoying nature.